Monitor Your Credit Score

 Avoid taking on new debt.
 Applying for new credit cards and loans requires lenders to make a hard inquiry into your credit.
 Each time this happens, your credit score goes down temporarily.
 That’s why it’s best to avoid applying for new credit if you’re preparing to buy a home or refinance your mortgage.

-Position yourself for success by monitoring your credit score through DCU’s Online Banking.
-Opt in to get your FICO® Score delivered to your inbox each month and watch your score increase as you take steps to improve your credit.
-Visit Account Manager via Online Banking to sign up for this free service.
+Position yourself for success by monitoring your credit score through DCU’s Digital Banking.
+Opt in to get your FICO® Score delivered to your Messages each month and watch your score increase as you take steps to improve your credit.
+Access the Membership tab in Digital Banking to opt in for this free service.

 Visit dcu.org to join DCU and discover more ways to improve your financial life.